Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

   -v VOCAB_SIZE, --vocab_size=VOCAB_SIZE
                         The size of the vocab of the Chatbot.
 Default = None -f VOCAB_FILE, --vocab_file=VOCAB_FILE
-                        The directory of the .json file that is used to define the vocab.
+                        The directory of the JSON file that is used to define the vocab.
 The 'data' attribute can be either question-answer pairs or just strings/sentences.
                         Default = whatever the train_file is.